 4- It can cause wrinkles, acne, and jaw deficiency.

 When you sleep on your right side your facial skin will be pressurized and this can cause wrinkles in the long term.
-Also sleeping on your right side means you put your facial skin directly on your pillow that can accumulate bacteria and other microbes over time that can cause skin infections and acne.
-Plus sleeping on your right side can put a lot of pressure on your facial bones, especially your jawbones which can cause jaw bone damages in long term.
+Also sleeping on your right side means you put your facial skin directly on your pillow which can accumulate bacteria and other microbes over time that can cause skin infections and acne.
+Plus sleeping on your right side can put a lot of pressure on your facial bones, especially your jawbones which can cause jaw bone damage in long term.

 Pregnant women are more prone to the belly or right side sleep because sleeping on the right side of your belly can put pressure on your baby and possibly cause unfortunate consequences.